 Expand All | Collapse All

-We can assist you in choosing or changing your PCP to a UC San Diego Medical Center physician that has an open panel for HMO patients.
+We can assist you in choosing or changing your PCP to a UC San Diego Health System physician who is accepting new patients with HMO insurance.
 PCPs are usually chosen based on your needs and geographic area.
-For assistance, you may call our Physician Referral Service at 1-800-926-UCSD (8273) or visit us on the web at www.health.ucsd.edu
+Call our physician navigators at 1-800-926-8273 for help selecting a PCP.
+Also visit Primary Care.

 Midwives and obstetricians are not listed as primary care providers on most insurance plans.

 Once you have a PCP at UC San Diego Health System, you can self-refer for obstetrical and gynecological services.
-You do not need to see the PCP first, as this can delay your entry into prenatal care.
-We will assist you in obtaining an internal authorization within the UC San Diego system.
+You do not need to see your PCP first, as this can delay your entry into prenatal care.
+We will assist you in obtaining an internal authorization for insurance purposes.
 We encourage you to develop a relationship with your PCP for all of your health care, not just obstetrics and gynecology.

-UC San Diego Medical Center contracts with several managed care Medi-Cal insurance carriers.
-We are not affiliated with Kaiser, Sharp or Universal Care.
+UC San Diego Health System contracts with several managed care Medi-Cal insurance carriers.
+See Medi-Cal Plans Accepted.